 If I count college dorm rooms and the very brief stint in one particular on-base housing unit, I’ve lived in 17 different homes.
 And each of those homes holds so many distinct memories that I tend to retell the timeline of my life according to where I was living.

-There was the first apartment that saw the blooming of a marriage and the adventure into adulthood.
-There was the house in Florida that saw the birth of my first child, my husband’s first deployment, my Masters degree and my introduction to Murphy’s Law.
+There was the first apartment that saw the blooming of marriage and the adventure into adulthood.
+There was the house in Florida that saw the birth of my first child, my husband’s first deployment, my master’s degree and my introduction to Murphy’s Law.
 And there were the two on-base houses in Japan that saw the birth of baby number two, the passing of a beloved dog and the beginning of more friendships than I can count.

 I left each home with life lessons I’ve never forgotten.
 One home taught me not to take any of my possessions for granted, while another taught me how unnecessary some of those possessions really are.
-One home taught me the importance of an open mind, while another taught me the importance of a closed door (there’s nothing good about naked roommates).
+One home taught me the importance of an open mind, while another taught me the importance of a closed-door (there’s nothing good about naked roommates).
 One home taught me how to tell when it’s time to hold on with all of my might, while another taught me when it’s time to let go.

 I know military families who rent out their houses and then come back after a couple of PCS’s to live in the same house for round two.
 I even knew one family who lived in a house on base overseas and returned years later to somehow get assigned to the same house.
 But I’ve never been back to any of my previous homes from my adult life.
-I imagine if I did, I’d get lost in memories, as the author of the Real Simple article did.
+I imagine if I did, I’d get lost in memories, as the author did.